 Trusting God – 4 Weeks to Find Peace and Strength Through the Storm

 Want to learn more?
 Not sure how to learn to trust God?
-Trusting God is a 4-week study and devotional to learn to trust God and find his peace and strength through the storms of life.
+Trusting God is a 4-week video-based study and devotional to learn to trust God and find his peace and strength through the storms of life.

 This study dives deep into the Scriptures that have been most influential in my own life, learning to turn to God first and trust him with my life.
 Each chapter focuses one of these four keys to trusting God, exploring examples in Scripture and discussing practical ways to use that key in your life.

 Ready to find more peace and strength in the hard times of your life?
 Want a better way to face your trials?
 Trusting God is the answer and this study will take you through practical steps and guided prayers to learn how to trust God with the storms in your life.

 20 Quotes to Remember There is Always Sunshine After the Storm

 1) “After every storm there is a rainbow.” ~Shannon Adler

 2) “Worrying does not empty tomorrow of its troubles, it empties today of its strength.” ~Corrie Ten Boom